Google Search Warns Sites to Fix Back-Button Hijacking by June 15 or Risk Ranking Penalties

 SAN FRANCISCO, April 14, 2026, 10:09 PDT

-Glenn Gabe, an SEO consultant at G-Squared Interactive who wrote about the tactic last year, called the change “great news for users” in a LinkedIn post and said some sites had used a “Google-like feed of articles” to trick people into staying.
+Glenn Gabe, an SEO consultant at G-Squared Interactive who covered the tactic last year, described the move as “great news for users” in a LinkedIn post.
+He pointed out that certain sites relied on a “Google-like feed of articles” to mislead visitors into lingering.
 LinkedIn